 Origins of ‘Mycenaeans’: A Term Rather Unknown to Classical Authors

-Now, of course, given such ‘folkloric‘ credentials, it doesn’t mean that Homeric works are completely devoid of actual historical scenarios.
+Now, of course, in spite of such ‘folkloric‘ credentials, it doesn’t mean that Homeric works are completely devoid of actual historical scenarios.
 But as historian Nicholas Grguric mentioned, alongside the oral traditions, many of the storytellers also invented their own mythical stuff that was ultimately added to the epic works.

 And in an odd twist of fate, it was the romanticism of Homer’s literary achievements that ultimately drew archaeologists to the previously ‘unknown’ Mycenaeans.
 That is because, in the late 19th century, it was Heinrich Schliemann, a German businessman, who wanted to prove to the world the actual existence of the Trojan War heroes.

-He came upon an ancient Bronze Age tomb with a myriad of grave goods, including gold, silver, ivory and ceramic artifacts (including the famed golden ‘Mask of Agamemnon‘).
-Though initially thought to be the royal tomb of Agamemnon, it was later assessed to be the burial complex of a dynasty that existed about 250 years before the supposed Trojan War (of 13th century BC).
+He came upon an ancient Bronze Age tomb with a myriad of grave goods, including gold, silver, ivory, and ceramic artifacts (including the famed golden ‘Mask of Agamemnon‘).
+Although initially thought to be the royal tomb of King Agamemnon, it was later assessed to be the burial complex of a dynasty that existed about 250 years before the supposed Trojan War (of the 13th century BC).

 Thus a forgotten Greek civilization came to ‘life’ in the archaeological realm, and they were known as the Mycenaeans (derived from the fortified site of Mycenae, in north-eastern Peloponnesos, in southern Greece).

-Oddly enough, while the Mycenaeans themselves can be considered as ‘Greeks’, as judged by their decipherable Linear B script, the early phase of the civilization in itself (mostly based in mainland Greece) was markedly inspired by the distant Minoans hailing from the island of Crete.
+Oddly enough, while the Mycenaeans themselves can be considered as ‘Greeks’, as judged by their decipherable Linear B script, the early phase of their civilization (mostly based in mainland Greece) was markedly inspired by the distant Minoans – hailing from the island of Crete.